-- Configure a connection from each URS to Interaction Server. - For all participating URS instances, set the agent\reservation option to true.
+- Configure a connection from each URS to Interaction Server. - For all participating URS instances, set the agent\reservation option to true. - On the Annex tab of Interaction Server, set the agent\reservation option to true for the Application names of all participating URS instances.

-Note: For additional information on the agent\reservation option, see Chapter 5 in Universal Routing 7.6 Reference Manual.
+Note: For additional information on the agent\reservation option, see the "Configuration Options" chapter in the Universal Routing 8.0 Reference Manual and "System Availability and Redundancy" in the Universal Routing Deployment Guide.